volcengine/verl/docs/advance/rollout_corr.md

 **Key Differences:**
 - **Legacy**: Requires extra forward pass to compute `old_log_prob` separately
 - **PPO_IS**: Skips forward pass by reusing rollout log probs; clips ratio `π_current / π_rollout` instead of `π_current / π_old`
-- **Pure IS**: New loss function with explicit IS correction, no clipping constraints (higher variance but unbiased)
+- **Pure IS**: Pure policy gradient with explicit IS correction, no PPO clipping constraints

 ### IS Weights and Rejection Sampling